jorgeserras/jorgeserras.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: "The truly unusual day would be a day where nothing unusual happens" - Persi Diaconis
+subtitle: The truly unusual day would be a day where nothing unusual happens - Persi Diaconis
 ---

-"The truly unusual day would be a day where nothing unusual happens" Persi Diaconis
 <div id="aboutme-section">

 <p class="about-text">